 Once the Complaint and Answer have been filed both parties commence “discovery” procedures by which the evidence necessary to prosecute both sides of the case.
 Depending on the nature and complexity of the case, one or more of the following discovery devices:

 Interrogatories –written questions to the other party which must be answered under oath.

 Request for Production of Documents- Demands for production of documents by the parties involved

 Request for Admission - Requiring the parties to affirm or deny any of the allegations

 Deposition - The parties may be required to appear in a location agreed by the parties to answer questions under oath in front of a court reporter.
 Can also be required by a third party.

-Court will set a series of Case management conferences to be attended by attorneys for all parties.
+Throughout the case, the Court will set a series of Case management conferences to be attended by attorneys for all parties.
 These hearings are designed to determine whether the case is ready for trial.
-When the court feels that the case is ready for trial, it will set the date for trial and make orders concerning completion of discovery and final preparation for trial.
+When the court feels that the case is ready for trial, it will set the date for trial and make orders concerning the completion of discovery and final preparation for trial.